ZetaVII/Task-Manager-App/README.md

 * Test actual app once all prerequisite features are implemented.

 ### Set deadline for task

+Use case 7: Add deadline for a task

+A person with an existing account can add a deadline to complete a task.

 [Click here for the detailed use case description](https://github.com/schau-sjsu/Team3/blob/main/Specification.md#use-case-7-name-add-deadline-for-a-task)